-Discovered by sport scientist and track coach, Yuri Verkhoshansky, it can be best described as a training method that forces muscles to undergo significant tension as quickly as possible.
+Discovered by sport scientist and track coach, Yuri Verkhoshansky, plyometric training can be best described as a method that forces muscles to undergo significant tension as quickly as possible.
 The muscle is in a relaxed state before it undergoes this great muscle contraction, which means that a plyometric jump, for example, is not preceded by a running start, but from standing with two feet planted on the ground.

-1. Get more bang for your buck: Plyometric workouts do not take long
+1. Plyometric workouts don’t take long

 For example, plyometric box jumps should not be performed without end, or to the point of complete physical fatigue.
 Instead, they should be used as a way of stimulating the nervous system – enabling the body to jump as high and quickly as possible from a relaxed state.